 These consolidated financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-The consolidated financial statements are presented in Canadian dollars.
+The financial statements are presented in Canadian dollars, which is also the Company's functional currency.